Tanghulu

 Why is my tanghulu chewy?

 If you heat the sugar syrup at very low temperatures, you risk the sugar coating to be chewy.
-To prevent this from happening, always cook the syrup at medium-high heat.
+To prevent this from happening, always cook the syrup at medium-high heat AND use an instant-read thermometer.

 Why is my candied fruit not hardening?